rajat-bhatt-au9/crypto-application/README.md

 ### `video till 39:08`

-Video link [https://youtu.be/9DDX3US3kss](ClickHere) to view it in the browser.
+Video link: [Click here](https://youtu.be/9DDX3US3kss) to view it in the browser.